 in the south, and The Arabian Ocean in its west.
 The Western Ghats and the Eastern Ghats and a plateau heartland are a notable part of the geography of south India.
 The everlasting rivers of south India which form the important water sources for the region are Tungabhadra, Kaveri, Krishna, and the Godavari.

-The four main states that form the southern part of India are Andhra Pradesh, Karnataka, Kerala and Tamil Nadu and the Union Territory of Lakshadweep and Pondicherry including Yaman, Mahe and Kraikal.
-On the southern most tip of this region is Kanyakumari, one of the popular religious shrines of the Hindus.
+The four main states that form the southern part of India are Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and the Union Territory of Lakshadweep, Pondicherry including Yaman, Mahe, and Karaikal.
+On the southernmost tip of this region is Kanyakumari, one of the popular religious shrines of the Hindus.

-With a tropical climate south India is famous for its flora and fauna.
+With a tropical climate, south India is famous for its flora and fauna.
 South India has flourishing evergreen vegetation.
-The Western Ghats are full of moist deciduous forests, tropical dry forests, dry deciduous forests and thorny scrub forests.
-It is common in central Deccan plateau, the high altitude rain forests on the south Western Ghats, the moist forests on the Malabar Coast give a picturesque view of the biodiversity in South India.
+The Western Ghats are full of moist deciduous forests, tropical dry forests, dry deciduous forests, and thorny scrub forests.
+It is common in the central Deccan plateau, the high-altitude rain forests on the south Western Ghats, and the moist forests on the Malabar Coast give a picturesque view of the biodiversity in South India.

 - Mountain stream in Nelliampathi

 - Nagarjunsagar-Srisailam Tiger Reserve